 Seismic pulses and mid-frequency sonar signals are quite different, and some mechanisms by which sonar sounds have been hypothesized to affect beaked whales are unlikely to apply to airgun pulses.
 Sounds produced by airgun arrays are broadband impulses with most of the energy below 1 kHz.
-Typical military midfrequency sonars emit non-impulse sounds at frequencies of 2 - 10 kHz, generally with a relatively narrow bandwidth at any one time (though the frequency may change over time).
+Typical military midfrequency sonar emit non-impulse sounds at frequencies of 2 - 10 kHz, generally with a relatively narrow bandwidth at any one time (though the frequency may change over time).
 Thus, it is not appropriate to assume that the effects of seismic surveys on beaked whales or other species would be the same as the apparent effects of military sonar.
 For example, resonance effects (Gentry 2002) and acousticallymediated bubble-growth (Crum et al. 2005) are implausible in the case of exposure to broadband airgun pulses.
-Nonetheless, evidence that sonar signals can, in special circumstances, lead (at least indirectly) to physical damage and mortality (e.g., Balcomb and Claridge 2001; NOAA and USN 2001; Jepson et al. 2003; Fernández et al. 2004, 2005; Hildebrand 2005; Cox et al. 2006) suggests that caution is warranted when dealing with exposure of marine mammals to any high-intensity "pulsed" One of the hypothesized mechanisms by which naval sonars lead to strandings might, in theory, also apply to seismic surveys: If the strong sounds sometimes cause deep-diving species to alter their surfacing-dive cycles in a way that causes bubble formation in tissue, that hypothesized mechanism might apply to seismic surveys as well as mid-frequency naval sonars.
-However, there is no specific evidence of this upon exposure to airgun pulses.
+Nonetheless, evidence that sonar signals can, in special circumstances, lead (at least indirectly) to physical damage and mortality (e.g., Balcomb and Claridge 2001; NOAA and USN 2001; Jepson et al. 2003; Fernández et al. 2004, 2005; Hildebrand 2005; Cox et al. 2006) suggests that caution is warranted when dealing with exposure of marine mammals to any high-intensity "pulsed" sound.
+One of the hypothesized mechanisms by which naval sonar lead to strandings might, in theory, also apply to seismic surveys: If the strong sounds sometimes cause deep-diving species to alter their surfacing-dive cycles in a way that causes bubble formation in tissue, that hypothesized mechanism might apply to seismic surveys as well as mid-frequency naval sonar.
+However, there is no specific scientific evidence of this effect as a result of exposure to airgun pulses.

 There is no conclusive evidence of cetacean strandings or deaths at sea as a result of exposure to seismic surveys, but a few cases of strandings in the general area where a seismic survey was ongoing have led to speculation concerning a possible link between seismic surveys and strandings.
 Suggestions that there was a link between seismic surveys and strandings of humpback whales in Brazil (Engel et al. 2004) were not well founded (IAGC 2004; IWC 2007).
-In September 2002, there was a stranding of two Cuvier's beaked whales in the Gulf of California, Mexico, when the L-DEO seismic vessel R/V Maurice Ewing was operating a 20-airgun, 8,490-in airgun array in the general area.
-The evidence linking the stranding to the seismic survey was inconclusive and not based on any physical evidence (Yoder 2002).
-The ship was also operating its multibeam echosounder at the same time, but this had much less potential than the aforementioned naval sonars to affect beaked whales, given its downward-directed beams, much shorter pulse durations, and lower duty cycle.
-Nonetheless, the Gulf of California incident plus the beaked whale strandings near naval exercises involving use of mid-frequency military tactical sonar suggests a need for caution in conducting seismic surveys in areas occupied by beaked whales until more is known about effects of seismic surveys on those species (Hildebrand 2005).
+In September 2002, there was a stranding of two Cuvier's beaked whales in the Gulf of California, Mexico, when the L-DEO seismic vessel R/V Maurice Ewing was operating a 20-airgun, 8,490-in3 airgun array in the general area.
+The evidence linking the stranding to the seismic survey was inconclusive and not based on any physical evidence (Yoder 2002 in LGL 2008).
+The ship was also operating its multibeam echosounder at the same time, but this had much less potential than the aforementioned naval sonar to affect beaked whales, given its downward-directed beams, much shorter pulse durations, and lower duty cycle.
+Nonetheless, the Gulf of California incident associated with the L-DEO survey plus the beaked whale stranding events that have been documented near certain naval exercises involving use of mid-frequency military tactical sonar suggests a need for caution in conducting seismic surveys in areas occupied by beaked whales until more is known about effects of seismic surveys on those species (Hildebrand 2005).
+Beaked whales do not inhabit the area where the proposed action would occur so they are not a concern in this case.

-4.2.2.4b Effects of Vessel Presence and Noise on Marine Mammals
+4.2.2.4b Effects of Vessel and Other Industrial Noise on Marine Mammals